postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![tabs save](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs_Save.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs_Save.png)

-If you don't want to see the save dialog, select the check box 'Do not ask me again'.
+If you don't want to see the 'Do You Want To Save' dialog, select the check box 'Do not ask me again'.
 You can also control this behavior from the 'Settings' screen using the option 'Always ask when closing unsaved tabs'.

 The 'Do You Want To Save' dialog offers the following choices: